Network Geometry

-This rapid interdisciplinary progress suggests that now is about a right time to ground a milestone in network geometry research, from where to ponder on future challenges.
 Here, we review three major research directions in network geometry: the self-similar fractal geometry of network structure (Sec.~\ref{sec:fractal}), the hyperbolic geometry of networks' latent spaces (Sec.~\ref{sec:hyperbolic}), and the geometry induced by dynamic processes, such as diffusion, in networks (Sec.~\ref{sec:dynamics}).
 Distances are all different in the three geometries, yet intimately related.
-They are, respectively, the \emph{chemical distances}, i.e.\ the hop lengths of shortest paths in a network, the latent \emph{similarity distances}, i.e.\ the distances between network nodes in a latent space, and the \emph{diffusion distances}, e.g.\ emerging from some spreading dynamics in a network.
-We conclude the review with the discussion in Sec.~\ref{sec:discussion} of current advances in network geometry in a broader perspective, focusing on the most interesting open challenges, both theoretical and those that arise in applications, with the aim of emphasizing their rising impacts in physics and other fields of science.
+They are, respectively, the \emph{shortest-path distances}, i.e.\ the hop lengths of shortest paths in a network, the \emph{latent distances}, i.e.\ the distances between network nodes in a latent space, and the \emph{kinematic distances}, e.g.\ emerging from some spreading dynamics in a network such as reaction-diffusion or random search processes.
+We conclude the review with a discussion in Sec.~\ref{sec:discussion} of current advances in network geometry in a broader perspective, focusing on the most interesting open challenges, both theoretical and those that arise in applications, with the aim of emphasizing their rising impacts in physics and other fields of science.\\

+Understood broadly, network geometry encompasses a great variety of diverse research directions, many of which are as important as the ones covered here, thus deserving separate reviews.
+Therefore, in a short review like this one, most of these directions must unfortunately be omitted.
+The most notable omissions include spatial networks, quantum gravity, graph curvature, geometrogenesis, graph embedding, topological data analysis, topological graph theory, and Gromov's $\delta$-hyperbolicity.
+However, at the end of Sec.~\ref{sec:discussion} we briefly comment on some of these topics that we find particularly important, promising, or intriguing.